IQ Career Lab

 Photo by meo

 Perhaps the most empowering finding in this entire body of research: cognitive thresholds are created by institutional gatekeeping, not by biological ceilings.
-The 2021 meta-analysis of 48,558 participants across four cohorts found no diminishing returns — the relationship between cognitive ability and performance is linear throughout the distribution.
+The 2021 meta-analysis of 48,558 participants across four cohorts found no diminishing returns: the relationship between cognitive ability and performance is linear throughout the distribution.
 There is no magical IQ number above which additional intelligence stops mattering, and no hard floor below which success becomes impossible.

 More importantly, expertise compensates for baseline ability.
-Research on surgical performance (PMC6223063, PMC7749687) found that spatial reasoning ability is a strong predictor of performance for novice surgeons — but its importance decreases significantly with experience.
+Research on surgical performance (PMC6223063, PMC7749687) found that spatial reasoning ability is a strong predictor of performance for novice surgeons, but its importance decreases significantly with experience.
 As surgeons build domain expertise through deliberate practice, that expertise partially compensates for lower baseline spatial ability.
 The experienced surgeon with average spatial reasoning outperforms the novice with exceptional spatial reasoning.

 This finding generalizes.
 Working memory capacity can be improved through targeted training.
-Crystallized intelligence — the accumulated knowledge and expertise that Cattell distinguished from fluid reasoning — grows throughout your career.
+Crystallized intelligence (the accumulated knowledge and expertise that Cattell distinguished from fluid reasoning) grows throughout your career.
 And the SMPY data shows that cognitive profile can be put to work strategically: understanding whether you tilt mathematical, verbal, or balanced helps you choose domains where your specific strengths create maximum advantage.

 The question isn't really "Am I smart enough?"
 It's "Does my cognitive profile match this career's demands, and am I willing to invest the deliberate practice required to build domain expertise?"
-That's a more complicated question, but it's also a more useful one — and unlike a fixed IQ threshold, it's a question whose answer you can influence.
+That's a more complicated question, but it's also a more useful one.
+And unlike a fixed IQ threshold, it's a question whose answer you can influence.

 From Anxiety to Action